Che Guevara: Execution order

 Later on the morning of 9 October, Bolivian President René Barrientos ordered that Guevara be killed.
-The order was relayed to the unit holding Guevara by Félix Rodríguez, reportedly despite the United States government's desire that Guevara be taken to Panama for further interrogation.
-The executioner who volunteered to kill Guevara was Mario Terán, a 27-year-old sergeant in the Bolivian army who, while half-drunk, requested to shoot Guevara because three of his friends from B Company, all with the same first name of "Mario", had been killed in a firefight several days earlier with Guevara's band of guerrillas.
+The order was relayed to the unit holding Guevara by Félix Rodríguez, reportedly despite the US government's desire that Guevara be taken to Panama for interrogation.
+The executioner who volunteered to kill Guevara was Mario Terán, a 27-year-old sergeant who, while half-drunk, requested to shoot Guevara because three of his friends from B Company had been killed in a firefight with Guevara's guerrillas days earlier.
 To make the bullet wounds appear consistent with the story that the Bolivian government planned to release to the public, Félix Rodríguez ordered Terán not to shoot Guevara in the head, but to aim carefully to make it appear that Guevara had been killed in action during a clash with the Bolivian army.
-Gary Prado Salmón, the Bolivian captain in command of the army company that captured Guevara, said that the reasons Barrientos ordered the immediate execution of Guevara were so there could be no possibility for Guevara to escape from prison, and also so there could be no drama of a public trial where adverse publicity might happen.
+Gary Prado Salmón, the Bolivian captain in command of the company that captured Guevara, said that the reason Barrientos ordered the immediate execution of Guevara was so there could be no possibility for Guevara to escape from prison, and so there could be no drama of a trial where adverse publicity might happen.